interstar/Gates-Of-Dawn/README.md

 Notice that we've defined the vol function once, but we've called it twice, once for each of our oscillators.
 So we get two copies of this equipment in our patch.

-Of course, we can use Python to clean up and eliminate the redundancy here.
+Of course, we can clean up and eliminate the redundancy here.
+This is standard Python.

     def vol(sig,id=1) :
         return mult_(sig,num(slider("vol_%s" % id,0,1)))